 The government of Mexico has decided to reform its

-phone segments along with the cable and satellite TV segments.
+wireless phone segments and cable and satellite TV segments.
+The

 America Movil S.A.B.

 ) commands about 70% market share, while the Spanish wireless

 ) controls nearly 22% of the Mexican market share.
 At present,

 America Movil has a Zacks Rank #3 (Hold) and Telefonica has a